 What does a home warranty cover?
-Coverage options depend on your specific policy, but typically it can include:
+Coverage depends on your specific policy, but typically includes:

 - Plumbing and electrical systems

-- Cooling and heating systems, like HVACs and ductwork
+- Cooling and heating systems like air conditioners and ductwork

-- Major kitchen appliances such as refrigerators, cooktops or ranges, dishwashers, and built-in microwaves
+- Major kitchen appliances like refrigerators, cooktops or ranges, dishwashers, and built-in microwaves

-- Laundry room appliances such as washing machines and dryer
+- Laundry room appliances like washing machines and dryers

 - Doorbells, garage door openers, ceiling fans, central vacuums